 Safe Routes to School (SRTS)

-Originally started as a federally funded program, SRTS is now an active movement in schools in every state.
+Originally a federally funded program, SRTS is now in schools in every state.
 Safe Routes to School can:

 - Educate students on pedestrian and bicycle safety.